misterpaul4/IMDB-scrapper/README.md

 `ruby bin/scrap`

 ### test
-to run test, manually change the variable rank, title, rating and release_year to reflect the current data for that movie on imdb.
+to run test, manually change the variable rank, title, rating and release_year in the ./spec/imdb_popular_charts_spec.rb file to reflect the current data from imdb.
 `cd` to project directory and run `rspec`

 ### site link